 Make sure you’re getting enough of all the necessary vitamins and minerals by eating a variety of vegetables, fruits, proteins, and healthy fats.

-You can also use vitamin supplements to restore your mane to its former glory.
+You can also use vitamin supplements to support healthy hair growth.
 For example, if you have an iron deficiency, you might need iron supplements to get your hair looking good.
+Our biotin gummies contain multiple vitamins that promote hair growth.

 This topical telogen effluvium treatment is approved by the U.S. Food and Drug Administration (FDA) to address hair loss.